drifter-handbook/Concept-7/Concept7/Assets/Scripts/StageDirector/stagedirector.md

 Everything is YAML

 ### TODO
-1. Mirroring move velocities
-2. Spawn actor on death
+1. Spawn actor on death
-3. Timeline tracking
+2. Timeline tracking
-4. Linked shots
+3. Linked shots
-5. Pause
+4. Pause
-6. 180 direction bug

 Move command should take a list of "destinations" which include x/y/dir/dist/spd/abs/rel/reldir/controlpts.
 Then, they are connected using a bezier curve, which the actor then follows.